ctnguyen/ctnguyen/ctn_cpp/tempo/Maxeler/README.txt

 07/03/2015
 chithanhnguyen.math@gmail.com

+Info tools :
+- cmake 3.1.3
+- Windows 8.1, Visual Studio Express 2013
+- Ubuntu, g++

-ALL-IN-ONE folder project used for interviewś tests.
-There are two way to build
+ALL-IN-ONE folder project used for interview's tests.
+There are two ways to compile

-1- 	Use an IDE, include all *.h *.cpp files and build
+1- 	Use an IDE, include all *.h *.cpp files and build.
+In this case, do not include unittest*.cpp files,
+	compile "task1.cpp" first time, reset the project and compile "task2.cpp" the second time.
+They contain all "main" function so can not compile together.

 2-	Use cmake for generating.
 Advantage of this way is this ensure cross plateform and automatically build test.
 	Need to ensure to have cmake 3.0 at least, and to have boost library (use the test framework)